 - It is used to prevent cytomegalovirus (CMV) disease after organ transplant.

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Ganciclovir?

 - If you have an allergy to ganciclovir or any other part of ganciclovir (systemic).

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: Low blood cell count or poor bone marrow function.
+- If you have any of these health problems: Low white blood cell count, low platelet count, or low red blood cell count.

 - If you are taking imipenem-cilastatin.